Software-For-Love/documentation/onboarding/designer.md

 Hey Designers!
 Glad you could make it (:

-I have for you a few small challenges that shouldn't be too difficult to complete!
+We have for you a few small challenges that shouldn't be too difficult to complete!

 > Make sure to communicate on the #onboarding channel on Discord to get feedback!